AutomateSecOps/IOC-Decay-Automated/README.md

 Check out my [previous blog](https://automatesecops.github.io/Working-With-Tines-Resources/) where I use Tines Resources to manage and lifecycle IOCs.

-By using Tines, we can ingest IOCs and provide protection across our entire security infrastructure, in a timely manner.
+Tines can ingest IOCs and provide protection across our entire security infrastructure, in a timely manner.

 I hope you found this useful.